- What Is Team Management?

 Key features of team management software include team scheduling, resource management and deep reporting.
 In terms of communication tools, software sometimes features unlimited file sharing and notifications that alert managers to updates.

 Managers and teams work differently, of course, and team management software will often give them various project views.
-For example, managers plan and schedule on Gantt charts, while teams can manage their work with task lists and kanban boards.
+For example, managers plan and schedule on Gantt Charts, while teams can manage their work with task lists and kanban boards.
 A calendar can also be helpful to capture important dates, such as task deadlines.
+Microsoft Project is one of the most commonly used project management software, but it has major drawbacks that make ProjectManager a better choice for team management.

 Benefits of Online Team Management Software